chef/omnibus/README.md

 For more information, please see the [`Config` documentation](http://rubydoc.info/github/opscode/omnibus/Omnibus/Config).

-You can tell Omnibus to load a difference configuration file by passing the `--config` option to any command:
+You can tell Omnibus to load a different configuration file by passing the `--config` option to any command:

 ```shell
 $ bin/omnibus --config /path/to/config.rb